Installing Passenger Enterprise + Apache on an AWS production server

 Step 3: upgrade your kernel, or disable SELinux

-You need to check on two things:
+You need to check on three things:

 - Which kernel version are you running?
 You can find out by running